prakharrathi25/prakharrathi25/README.md

 - 💬 Ask me about the intersection of technology and finance -->
-- 🔭 I’m currently working on independent research work.
+- 🔭 I’m currently working on independent research.
 - 🖊️ I also try to write once in a while.
 [Check it out](https://medium.com/@prakharrathi)!
 - 🌱 I’m currently learning about Spatio-temporal analysis using R.
 - 👯 I’m looking to collaborate on open source projects and NLProc Reasearch.